jeremychone/rust-devai/_init/doc/lua.md

 -- Ensure
--- - second argument of type `{prefix = string, suffix = string}` both optional -- - if define will add prefix and suffix if their are not present utils.text.ensure(content, {prefix = "./", suffix = ".md"}) -> string
+-- - second argument of type `{prefix = string, suffix = string}` both optional -- - if defined, it will add the prefix and suffix if they are not present utils.text.ensure(content, {prefix = "./", suffix = ".md"}) -> string

 -- Ensure content ends with a single newline